Originate/scala_mockito_cheatsheet/README.md

 A common caveat you will run into when using Mockito with Scala is that when you stub a method, if you pass in matchers for the arguments (versus using exact values), then all of the arguments need to be matchers.
-This gets hairy when you have a method with implicits, because Scala will automatically plug in an explicit value, implicitly, and Mockito will complain because it wants a matcher.
+This gets hairy when you have a method with implicits, because Scala will automatically plug in an exact value, implicitly, and Mockito will complain because it wants a matcher.
 See the examples for clarification on how to deal with this.